-Solar lights seem like a great idea when they're brand new.
-They're simple to install and can be moved around the yard, because they're not connected to electrical cords.
+Solar lights seem like a great idea when they're brand new, but sometimes you find yourself trying to fix outdoor solar lights that stop working.
+These simple-to-install lights incorporate solar cells that turn sunlight into electricity to power the lights with batteries to store the energy.
 Unfortunately, solar lights have a few quirks that may make them less reliable as time goes on.
 The biggest issue is a dirty solar panel, but that's also fairly easy to fix.

 Check the Landscape

 Sometimes, the light stops working simply because plants in the area have grown so much they block much of the daylight the solar panel needs to charge the device.
-Trim back any overgrowth, or simply move the light so its panel receives direct sunlight much of the day.
+To fix outdoor solar lights that stop working for this reason, trim back any overgrowth, or simply move the light so its panel receives direct sunlight much of the day.

 Animals or even freezing and thawing soil can also cause the light or its panel to sit at an angle instead of directly facing the sun.
 Reposition the light as needed to receive maximum light.
 While you're at it, use a soft cloth to wipe any dust and debris off the solar panel.
 Once the panel receives light for a couple hours, the solar light should illuminate if you put your hand over the panel.